 Twenty-three Sphingidae species are listed in the USGS for Oregon.

-Not all of the species are reported (only eight by USGS,
+Not all of the species are reported (five by USGS,

 Proserpinus clarkiae and

 or anticipated in Polk County.

 this checklist, with the thumbnails and notes, will help you

 A WO" after the species name indicates that